Yes, hand sanitiser is safe, and yes, it's effective, but alcohol-based gels can really sting! So what can eczema-sufferers do about it?

-What’s the issue with soap & water?
+What’s the problem with soap & water?

-It’s very important to keep hands clean, not least to reduce the risk of your eczema getting infected, which can be a major issue, but it’s equally important not to further damage your skin in doing so.
+It’s very important to keep hands clean, not least to reduce the risk of your eczema getting infected, but it’s equally important not to further damage your skin in doing so.

 - Build good skin health: you need resilient, healthy skin to cope with the onslaught of washing, cleansers and sanitiser, so feed your hands with nourishing ingredients such as EFA-rich oils, vitamins, minerals and antioxidants.
 Keep on moisturising between hand washes and gel applications.
 Try slathering on the balm last thing at night and covering with thin cotton gloves for a super-charged hydration boost.